vishvAsa/notes/math/complexAnalysis/R_valued_functions/R_to_R/misc_functions.md

 $$t = ln2/ln(1+r) ~ .71/r if r << 1 $$

-Very useful for quick calculations.
-For 7% annual growth, doublign time is roughly 10 years.

 Similarly, tripling time:

 $$t = ln3/ln(1+r)$$

+Very useful for quick calculations.
+For 7% annual growth, doubling time is roughly 70/7 = 10 years.
+Also, 70 years is roughly 1 human lifespan.
+So, in one lifetime, growth will be $2^7x = 128x$!

 #### Approximations